 - Assault in any degree

-- Rape or Sexual Offense or attemptedrape of sexual offense
+- Rape or Sexual Offense or attempted rape or victim of sexual assault

 - False Imprisonment; or